codevise/nagios_check_resque/README.md

 If there are more than 8 failed jobs, the result is CRITICAL.
 If the command takes more than 10 seconds to finish, the result is UNKNOWN.

+## Specifying a Redis URL

+By default the checks assume that Redis is accessible at `localhost:6379`.
+A different Redis URL can either be passed via the command line:

+    $ bundle exec nagios_check_resque_failed_jobs -w 5 -c 8 -t 10 --redis-url redis://other:6379

+or by setting the environment variable `REDIS_URL`.

 ## Example Nagios Configuration

 You can define a custom Nagios command to invoke the executables via